 In addition to its focus on multidisciplinary care and research, the Digestive Disease Institute is committed to improving the health and well-being of the patients we serve through multiple quality improvement initiatives.
 Led by Director of Quality, Otto Lin, MD, these initiatives have drawn world wide attention to standard-setting care pathways and excellent survival outcomes for colon, esophageal and pancreatic cancer patients at Virginia Mason.

 Providers at the Digestive Disease Institute are constantly pursuing quality improvement.
 Current initiatives include:

-- Examining polyp (adenoma) detection rates for screening and surveillance patients, currently at 31.93 percent
+- Examining polyp (adenoma) detection rates for screening and surveillance patients.

 Collecting and analyzing data in well-designed prospective and retrospective databases supports Digestive Disease Institute providers in making evidence-based decisions about frequency and type of treatment, facilitating innovative modes of therapy, and improving the care and experience of the patient.
 Data in current databases is used to study how to best address and treat:

 For more information about quality improvement initiatives at the Digestive Disease Institute, please call (206) 223-2319.